 The U.S. Food and Drug Administration approved wireless motility capsule (WMC) for the evaluation of patients with suspected gastroparesis, even though there is no sign of a blockage.
 The WMC, which is a 26 x 13 mm size capsule with a battery life of five days, is also proposed to evaluate colonic transit time in patients with chronic idiopathic constipation.
-Additionally,: in addition the WMC, it is noted to continuously measure the temperature, pH, and pressure of its surrounding environment while traveling through the gastrointestinal tract, via gut peristalsis, until exiting the body through the anus.
-1.56
+Additionally, the WMC is noted to continuously measure the temperature, pH, and pressure of its surrounding environment while traveling through the gastrointestinal tract, via gut peristalsis, until exiting the body through the anus.
+4,5

 After eating a standard meal, the member/enrollee swallows the capsule and wears a small monitor that makes telemetry recordings.
 The established cutoff point for gastric emptying time is 300 minutes.
 Gastric emptying of the WMC seems to occur with the Phase III migrating motor complex, signifying completion of postprandial phase and return of the fasting state.
 It assesses small bowel transit time by a sharp increase in pH on entry into duodenum and by a fall in pH at the ileocecal junction.
-However, in 15% of patients, this pH drop is not observed and this may be related to the ileocecal valve incompetence.
-An example of a wireless GI motility monitoring system is the SmartPill GI monitoring system 2.0.
-1
+However, in 15% of patients, this pH drop is not observed, and this may be related to the ileocecal valve incompetence.5 An example of a wireless GI motility monitoring system is the SmartPill® GI monitoring system 2.0.

-Advantages of the WMC include that it is wireless and painless and contains no radiation.
-Disadvantages of the capsule include failure to capture data that would require repeat testing; and delay or total failure to pass the capsule, requiring serial x-rays to document passage or endoscopic or surgical removal.-Another disadvantage is that it should not be used in patients with a possible stricture, altered anatomy, or severe pyloric stenosis.97 Patients ideally should be able to tolerate not using proton pump inhibitors and histamine 2 blockers before testing.8 motility testing.
-However, evidence is insufficient to determine whether use of the WMC will improve outcomes of care.
-One goal would be to define the populations who would benefit most from motility testing, including WMC testing.
-79
+Advantages of the WMC include that it is wireless and painless and contains no radiation.3 Disadvantages of the capsule include failure to capture data that would require repeat testing, and delay or total failure to pass the capsule, requiring serial x-rays to document passage or endoscopic or surgical removal.
+Another disadvantage is that it should not be used in patients with a possible stricture, altered anatomy, or severe pyloric stenosis.7 Patients ideally should be able to tolerate not using proton pump inhibitors and histamine-2 blockers before testing.7